Reading Time: 6 minutes

 An individual will enjoy the euphoric feelings and crave it again once it passes.
 They will turn to the outside source for it again.

 Soon after this pattern develops, the brain senses that it doesn’t need to manufacture these chemicals anymore and stops.
 This creates a dependency on alcohol and drugs that is difficult to break away from.

 The Different Components of Substance Abuse Treatment

-Treatment for your physical body is just as important.
-We put a mindful emphasis on nutrition and strength training, so that your body has the necessary nutrients to fuel healthy brain chemical manufacturing, detoxification of the organs, and physical activity.
+Treatment for the physical body is just as important.
+Many treatment centers emphasize nutrition and strength training so that the body has the necessary nutrients to fuel healthy brain chemical manufacturing, detoxification of the organs, and physical activity.

-Our treatment plans also include things like equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
-We cover all the bases for long-term recovery success.
+Treatment plans can also include equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
+A well-rounded treatment will cover all the bases for long-term recovery success.

 Detox, Treatment, and Aftercare

-In addition to freeing the body from the shackles of addiction, we focus on preparing you for a fulfilling life in recovery.
-That begins with uncovering the cause for the addiction and continues with teaching you how to live without it.
+In addition to freeing the body from the shackles of addiction, treatment focuses on preparing your loved one for a fulfilling life in recovery.
+That begins with uncovering the cause of the addiction and continues with teaching your loved one how to live without it.

-During your last week in rehab, your focus will be turned toward life outside of treatment.
-We’ll help you to choose your next step at the completion of your treatment plan.
-Will you live with family, or a in a sober living home?
-Would you like to participate in Intensive Outpatient Programs?
-Maybe you need a 12-step sponsor.
-Whatever your needs are, we’ll be there to help you make decisions that will aid in the continuance of your recovery.
+Will they live with family or in a sober living home?
+Will they want to participate in Intensive Outpatient Programs?
+Maybe they need a 12-step sponsor.
+Whatever the needs are, the treatment team will be there to help make decisions that will aid in the continuance of recovery.

-Finally, your therapist will work with you to create a safety net to use after treatment, for those times you may feel cravings or are in some other danger of relapse.
+Finally, their therapist will work with them to create a safety net to use after treatment for those who may feel cravings or are in some other danger of relapse.